rdilweb/docs/docs/api.md

 # API

-The RDIL API is able to perform different tasks that help out in different ways.
+The RDIL API is able to perform certain tasks that help out in different ways.

 ## Base Endpoint